Passover Seder: The Four Sons

 The simple son, who asks, "What is this?" is answered with "With a strong hand the Almighty led us out from Egypt, from the house of bondage."

-And the one who does not know to ask is told, "It is because of what the Almighty did for me when I left Egypt."
+The one who does not know to ask is told, "It is because of what the Almighty did for me when I left Egypt."

 Some modern Haggadahs mention "children" instead of "sons", and some have added a fifth child.
 The fifth child can represent the children of the Shoah who did not survive to ask a question or represent Jews who have drifted so far from Jewish life that they do not participate in a Seder.

-For the former, tradition is to say that for that child we ask "Why?" and, like the simple child, we have no answer.
+For the former, tradition is to say that for that child one asks "Why?" and, like the simple child, has no answer.

 "Go and learn"

-Four verses in Deuteronomy (26:5–8) are then expounded, with an elaborate, traditional commentary. ("5.
-And thou shalt speak and say before the Lord thy God: 'A wandering Aramean was my parent, and they went down into Egypt, and sojourned there, few in number; and became there a nation, great, mighty, and populous.
-6. And the Egyptians dealt ill with us, and afflicted us, and laid upon us hard bondage.
-7. And we cried unto the Lord, the God of our parents, and the Lord heard our voice, and saw our affliction, and our toil, and our oppression.
-8 And the Lord brought us forth out of Egypt with a strong hand and an outstretched arm, and with great terribleness, and with signs, and with wonders.")
+Four verses in Deuteronomy (26:5–8) are then expounded, with an elaborate, traditional commentary based on the Sifre. ("And thou shalt speak and say before the Lord thy God: 'A wandering Aramean was my parent, and they went down into Egypt, and sojourned there, few in number; and became there a nation, great, mighty, and populous.
+And the Egyptians dealt ill with us, and afflicted us, and laid upon us hard bondage.
+And we cried unto the Lord, the God of our parents, and the Lord heard our voice, and saw our affliction, and our toil, and our oppression.
+And the Lord brought us forth out of Egypt with a strong hand and an outstretched arm, and with great terribleness, and with signs, and with wonders.")

-The Haggadah explores the meaning of those verses, and embellishes the story.
+The Haggadah explores the meaning of those verses, and elaborates on the story.
 This telling describes the slavery of the Jewish people and their miraculous salvation by God.
 This culminates in an enumeration of the Ten Plagues: